Holy Name Cathedral

 Chicago, Illinois · Est. 1875

-A historic Roman Catholic cathedral that witnessed some of Chicago's most violent gangland history.
-In the early 1920s, Dean O'Banion was killed at his flower shop across the street, sparking a five-year gang war.
-His protege Hymie Weiss was murdered on the cathedral steps in 1926.
+A historic Catholic cathedral that sat at the center of Chicago's most violent gang wars.
+Dean O'Banion was killed across the street in the early 1920s, and his protege Hymie Weiss was shot dead on the cathedral steps in 1926.
+The bullet holes were kept as a reminder.

 👻